-The Board Audit Committee meets as frequently as required to undertake its role effectively, but not less than four times a year, and the external auditor (PwC) is invited to attend all meetings.
+The Board Audit Committee meets as frequently as required to undertake its role effectively, but not less than four times a year, and the external auditor (PwC) and internal auditor (KPMG) are invited to attend all meetings.
 The Board also requests that the external auditor of DXFM attends the Annual General Meeting of the group and is available to answer questions relating to the audit of the group's Financial Statements, preparation and content of the auditor's report, the accounting policies adopted by the group and auditor independence.

-The members of the Board Audit Committee are:
+At the date of this statement, the members of the Board Audit Committee are:

-- Mark Ford, Chair, Non-Executive
+- Mark Ford, Non-Executive Director (Committee Chair)

 - Paula Dwyer, Non-Executive Director

-- Warwick Negus, Non-Executive
+- Peeyush Gupta AM, Non-Executive Director

-- Rhoda Phillippo, Non-Executive Director
+- Warwick Negus, Non-Executive Director

 The qualifications and experience of each of the Board Audit Committee members can be found at www.dexus.com/board.
 All of these directors are independent, including the Chair.
-The Chair of the Board Audit Committee provides updates to the
+The Chair of the Board Audit Committee provides updates to the Board on key deliberations of the Board Audit Committee.

-Board on key deliberations of the Board Audit Committee.
+Representations from the Group CEO & Managing Director and the Chief Financial Officer on the:

-Representations from the Chief Executive Officer and the Chief Financial Officer on the veracity, maintenance and compliance with relevant standards for Financial Statements and effectiveness of the financial risk management systems are provided to the Board and Board Audit Committee on a semi-annual basis.
+- veracity, - compliance with relevant standards for Financial Statements, and - effectiveness of the financial risk management systems are provided to the Board and Board Audit Committee on a semi-annual

-The Board Audit Committee Terms of Reference is available at www.dexus.com/corporategovernance.
+The Board Audit Committee Charter is available at

-To ensure the independence of the statutory auditor, the Chair of the Board Audit Committee has responsibility for approving the Engagement of the auditor for any non-audit service greater than \$150,000.
-DXFM's lead auditor is also required to rotate every five years unless the Board grants approval to extend the term for up to a further two years.
-On 23 June 2022, the Board granted approval to extend the term of the current lead auditor for one year, to include the audit for the year ending 30 June 2023 in light of the significant business and operational changes impacting the 2023 audit.
+To ensure the independence of the statutory auditor, the Chair of the Board Audit Committee has responsibility for approving the engagement of the auditor for any non-audit service greater than \$150,000.
+DXFM's lead auditor is also required to rotate every five years unless the Board grants approval to extend the term for up to a further two vears.